 But seriously, does it really matter if I write a comment?
 Does anyone else care other than some junior Congressional staffer?

 Yes!
 Your comments via POPVOX are now part of our nation’s historical record.

 We've been notified by the Library of Congress that POPVOX has been selected for inclusion in the official digital archives of the United States.
 The Library of Congress preserves “the Nation’s cultural artifacts” and “materials of historical importance to the Congress and the American people.”
 This mission extends to digital materials, and the Library has identified POPVOX as an important part of a collection of materials related to public policy topics and the historical record of the United States.
 Learn more.

 Where do the bill titles come from?
 Some seem so biased.

 The titles listed on each bill page are the official titles of the legislation.
 The Congressional sponsor of the bill picks the bill’s title.
-Some official titles are short and sound like a traditional title (i.e., the Fairness in Taxation Act) while others are long descriptions of what the bill actually does: "S. 797: A bill to amend the Fair Labor Standards Act of 1938 to provide more effective remedies to victims of discrimination in the payment of wages on the basis ...", (commonly known as the Paycheck Fairness Act.)
+Some official titles are short and sound like a traditional title (i.e., the Corporate Tax Fairness Act) while others are long descriptions of what the bill actually does: "To authorize the use of force against those nations, organizations, or persons responsible for the attack against United States personnel in Benghazi, Libya.”"

-For confusing, long-winded titles like these, POPVOX may display a popular “street” name for the bill instead.
-The street name comes either from Congress’s own research team, the Congressional Research Service, or the POPVOX team based on how the bill is referred to in the media or by the public.
+For long titles POPVOX may display a popular “street” name for the bill.
+The street name comes either from Congress’s own research team, the Congressional Research Service, or the POPVOX team based on how the bill is referenced to in the media or by the public.